go-kivik/kivik/doc/COMPATIBILITY.md

 The CouchDB API prescribes some status codes which, to me, don't make a lot of sense.
 This is particularly true of a few error status codes.
-It seems the folks at [Cloudant](https://cloudant.com/) share my opinion, as they have chaned some as well.
+It seems the folks at [Cloudant](https://cloudant.com/) share my opinion, as they have changed some as well.

 In particular, the CouchDB API returns a status 500 **Internal Server Error** for